 - A key to solar eclipse terminology : Is it an annular or a hybrid solar eclipse?
 What is its magnitude?

 - For solar eclipse geeks, a catalog of all solar eclipses in the 21st century

 What Is a Solar Eclipse?

 Kids need to understand what happens to realize how extraordinary a solar eclipse is.
 Basically, it will be night during the day and that’s pretty awesome.
 A solar eclipse happens when the moon gets between the Earth and the sun, therefore blocking the sun from our view.

-Since the Earth is round (unless you live in Lancaster and still believe that the Earth is flat), people experience the eclipse differently depending on where they live on the planet.
+Since the Earth is round (unless you live in Lancaster, CA, and still believe that the Earth is flat), people experience the eclipse differently depending on where they live on the planet.
 This animated video shows two children trying to understand what’s going on during a lunar or solar eclipse.

 As you’ve probably heard, watching the sun during a solar eclipse is as dangerous as watching the sun without the solar eclipse.
 Meaning, DON’T DO IT.
 Kids can’t look directly at the sun but they can create a pinhole camera to look at a reflection of the sun on a harmless piece of white paper.
 Here are two fun crafts to create your own solar eclipse viewing camera:

 - Life’s Little Mysteries How To Build a Shoebox Pinhole Camera – a 2-minute instructional that’s simple and uses only a shoebox, foil, white paper, tape, a pin and an xacto knife.

 - The Exploratorium’s Make a Pinhole Projector – same idea as the shoebox except using one of those long UPS shipping tubes.
 The longer the tube, the bigger the sun image your child will be looking at!